General comments on the development of anything:

 For this, one must know, which performance criteria determine, why a fountain pen is considered a good fountain pen.
 Market opinion decides the latter.
 The priority list establishes the degree of importance the design ingeneer places on a particular characteristic.

-It is essential of such qualification to be based is on function criteria.
+It is essential for such qualification to be based is on function criteria.
 Here are some (by far not all) examples, relating to fountain pens:

 - Expressiveness of intended write characteristic